What are statutory books?

 How we can help

 Whether you are considering selling your company, restructuring, or bringing in new members for succession plans, it is important to review and maintain the stat books, and ensure the Companies House filings are up to date.
 The corporate team at Scott Bailey LLP can help bring your statutory books up to date and, where necessary, help fix any issues.
+We can also manage a whole range of annual company secretarial matters for you.
 Get in touch with our corporate solicitors in Lymington, Hampshire for guidance on your company law matters.